dotnet/docs/docs/csharp/whats-new/tutorials/static-abstract-interface-methods.md

 ## Prerequisites

-You’ll need to set up your machine to run .NET 6, including the C# 10 compiler.
+You’ll need to set up your machine to run .NET 6, which supports C# 10.
 The C# 10 compiler is available starting with [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or the [.NET 6 SDK](https://dotnet.microsoft.com/download).

 > [!IMPORTANT]
 > *static abstract members in interfaces* is a preview feature.
 You must Add the `<EnablePreviewFeatures>True</EnablePreviewFeatures>` in your project file.
 See [Preview features](https://aka.ms/dotnet-warnings/preview-features) for more information.
 You can experiment with this feature, and the experimental libraries that use it.
 We will use feedback from the preview cycles to improve the feature, including possibly making changes, before its general release.